Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ---
 ##Introduction

-The *Authentication* module provides a simple way for developers to add integration with the User Account and Authentication (UAA) authentication to *node.js* applications.
+The *Authentication* module provides a simple way for developers to add integration with the User Account and Authentication (UAA) Server to *node.js* applications.

+> The UAA is the identity management service for Cloud Foundry.
+It's primary role is as an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of users.
+It can also authenticate users with their credentials, and can act as an SSO service using those credentials (or others).
+It has endpoints for managing user accounts and for registering OAuth2 clients, as well as various other management functions.

 ##Quick Start

 ###Installation

-The *Authentication* module is a part of the *Node.js Factory Library*; to use it, you need to include the dependency on the *Factory Library* in your **package.json** file:
+The *Authentication* module is a part of the *Node.js Factory Library*.
+You need to include dependency on the library in your **package.json** file in order to use the Authentication module:

 ```js
 "factory": "git+ssh://git@github.com:wmgdsp/factory-nodejs.git#development",